Learning Chinese Pinyin? The 10 Tips You Need to Hear

-The challenge that got most of the students was the dreaded tingxie quiz (literally “listen and write”), where the teacher pronounces a Mandarin Chinese word and the student must write out the hanyu pinyin along with the tones.
+The teacher would pronounce a Mandarin Chinese word and the students had to write out the hanyu pinyin along with the tones.

 What Is Mandarin Chinese Pinyin?